slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*

 <!--
+2) Manage emotions to better manage time: it’s your beliefs that create your feelings, not reality. procrastination is a mood-management technique
+3) Important Beats Urgent
+You do what’s easy or urgent, not what really moves the needle.
+Since the vast majority of our words and actions are unnecessary, corralling them will create an abundance of leisure and tranquility.
+As a result, we shouldn’t forget at each moment to ask, is this one of the unnecessary things?
+Getting a lot of unnecessary things done is not productivity; it’s stupidity.
+Doing something well does not make it important.
+I think this is one of the most common problems with a lot of time-management or productivity advice; they focus on how to do things quickly.
+The vast majority of things that people do quickly should not be done at all. -- tim ferriss
+4) Focus On Effort, Not Outcome
+What’s that have to do with productivity?
+Plenty.
+Because you worry about all kinds of stuff that you can’t do anything about.
+And that’s wasted time and energy.
+And neuroscience research shows that by focusing on what you have control over, you decrease stress.
+You can’t control whether it ends up as a “robbery” or an “attempted robbery”, just focus on executing the heist in a way that would make mom proud.

 > *'The difference between successful people and very successful people is that very successful people say «no» to almost everything.' -- Warren Buffett*
 > *'You can sit here and write or not do nothing but nothing else.' -- Neil Gaiman*